-The following "Notice to the Public" is posted in the SEAGO Office and on the SEAGO website at www.seago.org and included in this document as Appendix "A".
+The following "Notice to the Public" is posted in the SEAGO Office and on the SEAGO website at www.seago.org and included on the following page.

 V. PUBLIC NOTICE

 The SouthEastern Arizona Governments Organization, (SEAGO), complies with Title VI of the Civil Rights Act of 1964 and related statutes and regulations in all programs and activities.
 SEAGO operates without regard to race, color, national origin, age, gender, disability, income status, or level of English proficiency.
 SEAGO meetings are held in accessible locations, and materials are provided in accessible formats or in languages other than English upon request with a reasonable advance notice period.